onep1xel/TheAccessAgency/content/accessible-tourism.md

     background: "#243148"
     image:

-  - heading: 40%+
+  - heading: 80%
-    text: of baby boomers will be retiring with some form of disability
+    text: of disabled travellers are likely to tell others about their experiences
-    subtext: Open Doors Organization, 2020
+    subtext: The Access Survey, Euans Guide, 2019
     color: dark # dark light muted
     background: "#9FCBE9"
     image:

-  - heading: 40%+
+  - heading: 22%
-    text: of baby boomers will be retiring with some form of disability
+    text: the amount the accessible travel market is growing by year on year
-    subtext: Open Doors Organization, 2020
+    subtext: Denise Broadey writing in Forbes
     color: dark # dark light muted
     background: "#8FC7B5"
     image: